michaelnzegbuna-rgb/Azure-firewall-Config/troubleshooting_report.md

   --allocation-method Static
 ```

-### Lesson Learned
+## Key Takeaway

-Azure Firewall Standard → Always use Standard SKU Public IPs.
-Basic IPs are incompatible.
+Always deploy Azure Firewall with a **Standard SKU Static Public IP**, as Basic SKU addresses are not compatible with firewall services.

 ---

-## Issue 3: Traffic Not Being Inspected (UDR Missing)
+# Challenge 3 – Firewall Policies Not Affecting Traffic

-### Problem
+## Description of the Issue

-After deploying the firewall and configuring rules, test traffic from the VM was bypassing the firewall entirely.
-The VM could reach the internet without any filtering.
+Following firewall deployment and policy configuration, outbound internet traffic from workload virtual machines remained unrestricted.
+Security rules appeared to have no effect on network communications.

-### Diagnosis
+## Investigation Process

-Checked the effective routes on the VM's network interface:
+The effective route table assigned to the virtual machine network interface was reviewed.

 ```bash
 az network nic show-effective-route-table \